 It’s important to note here that there’s a big (!) difference between pain and physical effort.
 While it helps your flexibility and strength to put a certain strain on your muscles, yoga should never be painful.
 Especially not after class.
 Instead of feeling achy, a yoga class should leave people released and with a feeling of accomplishment.

 Sharp pain is always a sign to back out of the pose in order to avoid putting too much stress on the musculoskeletal system.
 While the feeling of sore muscles after class as a result of unusual muscular engagement can be a reward, lasting pain and aches are a sign of wrong muscular engagement and potential injury.

 The physical effort experienced in yoga is rather intended to ease pain in the long term instead of adding even more pain.

-4. How to Align the Front Foot in Pigeon Pose?
+4. How to Align the Front Foot in PiDgeon Pose?

-Most teachers persist on flexing the front foot in Pigeon pose.
+Most teachers persist on flexing the front foot in Pidgeon pose.
 But does it actually matter whether the foot is flexed or pointed?